 Yes, this snack is healthy as it is made with low-calorie sweet corn and puffed rice.
 It can be a perfect weight-loss snack.

-More Appetizers Ideas
+More Indian Appetizers

 Corn Bhel Recipe | Corn Chaat Bhel